 Monday, September 10, 7:30pm

 Haven Hall Posting Wall, 505 S. State Street

-This workshop will introduce participants to basic footwork of both Detroit JIT and Zimbabwean jiti dance forms.
+This workshop will introduce participants to basic footwork of both Detroit and Zimbabwean Jit / Jiti dance forms.
 Wear comfortable clothing.
+RSVP here.

 Tuesday, September 11, 6:00pm